 Please contact the Monash Abroad office for detailed unit guides for assessment by your home institution.

 Your study load

-As an exchange student under the Malaysian Student Pass rules, you must be enrolled full-time throughout your stay.
+As an exchange or study abroad student under the Malaysian Student Pass rules, you must be enrolled full-time throughout your stay.
 A normal full-time load at Monash is 24 credit points (four units/subjects) but 18 credit points (three units/subjects) is permitted.
-You may not enrol in more than 24 credit points per semester.
+You cannot enrol in more than 24 credit points per semester.

 How many hours will I be doing?

 The hours you will spend in class and in self-directed study may vary depending on the type of class you are taking (check the unit handbook entry for specific details):

 All faculties and schools at all Monash campuses use a common grading scale for undergraduate and postgraduate coursework units.
 When you complete your studies at Monash, you will receive an official Monash transcript that will display the grades you have earned in each unit.

 80 – 100%

 60 – 69%

 50 – 59%